rubenmesserschmidt/blendai-docs/docs/source/preferences.rst

 -------

 Chat
    - **Profile**: Change your profile picture and name.
-This is how you will show up in conversations and how your assistant will address you when set to other than ``You``.
+This is how you will show up in conversations.
    - **Language**: Change the language of your assistant.
 When set to ``Automatic`` the language will be set to the language of your Blender preferences.

 .. _preferences_generation_quality: